Guided sequential ABC schemes for intractable Bayesian models: Recruitment boom-and-bust with highly skewed summaries

 We run semiBSL for 3,000 MCMC iterations using 200 model simulations at each proposed parameter and we then disregard the first 1,000 iterations as burn-in.
 Compared to semiBSL, inference via ABC is expected to return wider marginals due to the nonparametric nature of ABC and the ``curse of dimensionality'' when the summaries' dimension increases.
 This does not happen for \texttt{blocked}, \texttt{copula-blocked} and \texttt{fullcond} (see Figure \ref{fig:recruitment-marginals} for Gaussian copula and the Figure \ref{fig:recruitment-marginalst} for t copula).
-However, this is because both \texttt{blocked}, its copula variant and \texttt{fullcond} can be ``mode-seeking'', that is they may overly explore the region around the mode, neglecting the tails, which motivated the creation of the ``optimized versions'' \texttt{blockedopt} and \texttt{fullcondopt}, as described in Sections \ref{sec:guided--local-sis-abc} and \ref{sec:guided-optimal} of the main text, respectively.
-However, the issue is less evident when choosing \texttt{cop-blocked} with triangular marginals as sampler (with either Gaussian or t copulas), which benefits from having a wider support than the uniform distribution (which is too ``overconfident'') and a higher probability of sampling within three standard deviations from the mean compared to other marginals, see Figure \ref{fig:marginals} in Appendix \ref{AppendixA} in the main text.
+However, this is because both \texttt{blocked}, its copula variant and \texttt{fullcond} can be ``mode-seeking'', that is they may overly explore the region around the mode, neglecting the tails, which motivated the creation of the ``optimized versions'' \texttt{blockedopt} and \texttt{fullcondopt}, as described in Sections 3.2 and 3.6 of the main text, respectively.
+However, the issue is less evident when choosing \texttt{cop-blocked} with triangular marginals as sampler (with either Gaussian or t copulas) or mixed marginals (results not shown), which benefit from having a wider support than the uniform distribution (which is too ``overconfident'') and a higher probability of sampling within three standard deviations from the mean compared to other marginals, as discussed in Supplementary Material \ref{AppendixA}.
 Something interesting happens for \texttt{cop-blocked} and \texttt{cop-hybrid} with uniform marginals.
 While the former yields the most peaked ABC posterior marginals, the latter leads to ABC posteriors which are closer to those of the semiBSL than the other methods, benefiting from the mode-seeking behavior at iteration two (coming from \texttt{cop-blocked}) followed by \texttt{cop-blockedopt}.
 All other methods have posteriors that are wider than those from semiBSL, as expected, and are also more consistent across the multiple independent runs, as observed in Figure \ref{fig:recruitment-marginals} and Figure \ref{fig:recruitment-marginalst}.
 Methods producing more consistent (i.e. less variable) posteriors across runs also return higher ESS values, see Figure \ref{fig:ESS_recruitment}.